oracle/weblogic-kubernetes-operator/documentation/3.2/content/userguide/managing-domains/domain-lifecycle/startup.md

 If you are supplying updated models or secrets for a running Model in Image domain, and you want the configuration updates to take effect using a rolling restart, consult [Modifying WebLogic Configuration]({{< relref "/userguide/managing-domains/domain-lifecycle/restarting/_index.md#modifying-the-weblogic-configuration" >}}) and [Runtime updates]({{< relref "/userguide/managing-domains/model-in-image/runtime-updates.md" >}}) before consulting this chapter.
 {{% /notice %}}

+### Draining a node and PodDisruptionBudget

+A Kubernetes cluster administrator can [drain a Node](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/) for repair, upgrade, or scaling down the Kubernetes cluster.

+Beginning in version 3.2, the operator takes advantage of the [PodDisruptionBudget](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#pod-disruption-budgets) feature offered by Kubernetes for high availability during a Node drain operation.
+The operator creates a PodDisruptionBudget (PDB) for each WebLogic cluster in the Domain namespace to limit the number of WebLogic Server pods simultaneously evicted when draining a node.
+The maximum number of WebLogic cluster's server pods evicted simultaneously is determined by the `maxUnavailable` field on the Domain resource.
+The `.spec.minAvailable` field of the PDB for a cluster is calculated from the difference of the current `replicas` count and `maxUnavailable` value configured for the cluster.
+For example, if you have a WebLogic cluster with three replicas and a `maxUnavailable` of `1`, the `.spec.minAvailable` for PDB is set to `2`.
+In this case, Kubernetes ensures that at least two pods for the WebLogic cluster's Managed Servers are available at any given time, and it only evicts a pod when all three pods are ready.
+For details about safely draining a node and the PodDisruptionBudget concept, see [Safely Drain a Node](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/) and [PodDisruptionBudget](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/).

 ### Common restarting scenarios

 #### Using `restartVersion` to force the operator to restart servers